joemasilotti/turbolinks/README.md

 # Building Your Turbolinks Application

-Turbolinks is fast because it doesn't reload the page when you follow a link.
+Turbolinks is fast because it doesn’t reload the page when you follow a link.
 Instead, your application becomes a persistent, long-running process in the browser.
 This requires you to rethink the way you structure your JavaScript.

 In particular, you can no longer depend on a full page load to reset your environment every time you navigate.
 The JavaScript `window` and `document` objects retain their state across page changes, and any other objects you leave in memory will stay in memory.